0xTdesign/reading-notes/201/class-12.md

 ###### What are some advantages to displaying data via a chart over a table?

-  Charts give a qucik and easy outlook at the data.
+  Charts give a quick and easy outlook at the data.
 By displaying data in a chart it gives the user a fast over look at all the data.

 ###### How could Chart.js aid your previously created applications visually?